smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/docs/BUILD.md

 # 2. Postgres Setup

-Postgres is usually setup in one of three ways:
+Postgres is usually setup in one of four ways:

-* Standalone mode on a Windows firewalled laptop.
+1 Standalone mode on a Windows firewalled laptop.
 This uses local database MD5 passwords and no SSL and is not considered secure for network use.
+2 Secure mode on a Windows server.
+This uses remote database connections using SSL; with MD5 passwords for psql and Java connectivity.
-* Secure mode on a Windows server and Active directory network.
+3 Secure mode on a Windows server and Active directory network.
 This uses remote database connections using SSL; with SSPI (Windows GSS connectivity) for psql and secure LDAP for Java connectivity.
-* Secure mode on a Linux server and Active directory network.
+4 Secure mode on a Linux server and Active directory network.
 This uses remote database connections using SSL; with GSSAPI/Kerberos for psql and secure LDAP for Java connectivity.

+The front and and middleware requirew username and password authentications; so method 4 must not be used.

-Postgres can proxy users (see ident.conf examples in the bottom of the buuild notes.
+Postgres also can proxy users (see ident.conf examples in the bottom of the buuild notes.
 Typically this is used to allow remote postgres administrator user authentication and to logon as the schema owner (rif40).

 ## 2.1 Database Development Environment